Toyota Mirai review

-Toyota launched the first-generation Mirai back in 2015 – a purpose-built hydrogen fuel cell vehicle with one eye set firmly on the future rather than any kind of big-number sales targets.
-Six years later and Toyota has launched an all-new version – and it’s a much more serious contender than what came before.
+Toyota launched the first-generation Mirai back in 2015 – a purpose-built hydrogen fuel-cell vehicle with one eye set firmly on the future rather than any big-number sales targets.
+Six years later, Toyota has launched an all-new version – and it’s a much more serious contender than what came before.

 Toyota calls it a holistic approach to electrification.
 While the Mirai isn’t an electric car in the conventional sense, it feels broadly similar to many mainstream EVs in the way it drives.
 The big difference is range and refuelling time – if you’ve got the means to do so, you can fill the Mirai in around five minutes, returning a range of roughly 400 miles.

-The first thing you notice when you lay eyes on the Mirai is how much more cohesive the design is.
-Style is subjective, but this second-generation model has more in common with an Audi A7 than it does the upright and slightly frumpy original.
-The same is true inside; the new Mirai feels much more luxurious – you sit lower, and the plush materials and widescreen infotainment system give it plenty of upmarket appeal.
+The first thing you notice when you lay eyes on the Mirai is how much more cohesive the design is than the old model.
+Style is subjective, but this second-generation car has more in common with an Audi A7 than it does the upright and slightly frumpy original.
+The same is true inside; the new Mirai feels much more luxurious – you sit lower and the plush materials and widescreen infotainment give it plenty of upmarket appeal.

 Push the starter button and you’re greeted by the sound of silence.
 In fact, this sense of calm continues right up to motorway speeds – the new Mirai is incredibly quiet and refined, plus the compliant suspension gives it a ride quality more akin to a modern Mercedes than an eco-friendly family car.